 In collaboration with Adjaye Associates, this LEED Silver new-construction 13-story building features 171,000 square feet and 124 affordable housing rental apartments in a mix that ranges from studios to three-bedroom units.
 A precast graphite façade with rose prints wraps the building in a sawtooth pattern, which is evocative of the neighborhood’s traditional row houses.
 The alternating pattern of the thermally broken windows provides ample light and air.

 A 150-child day-care center occupies the ground level.
 Surrounding it is a clear acoustic glass storefront on all four faces of the building; residents also have access to an interior recreational courtyard.
 Eight classrooms, administrative offices, and a commercial kitchen complete this level.

 Sugar Hill also houses a 16,000-square-foot children’s museum for art and storytelling that resides mostly underground.
 High ceilings allow natural light to flood the space from a 60-foot skylight.
-Polished concrete floors, extensive wood paneling, and acoustical baffles welcome visitors to the three main galleries and the workshop classrooms.
+Polished concrete floors, extensive wood paneling, and acoustic baffles welcome visitors to the three main galleries and the workshop classrooms.
 Not-for-profit office fronts on West 155th Street and a parking garage complete the program for this development.

-2016 AIA Design Awards, Merit Award
+2016 American Institute of Architects Design Awards: Merit Award